At Athira, We Are Focused on Addressing Devastating Diseases Where Current Treatment Options Are Limited

 At Athira, We Are Focused on Improving Neuronal Health by Promoting Natural Repair Systems

-Neurodegenerative diseases — like Alzheimer’s and Parkinson’s — occur when the brain is unable to build, restore, or maintain connections.
+Neurodegenerative diseases — like ALS — occur when the brain is unable to build, restore, or maintain connections.
 Our approach involves designing small molecules to enhance the activity of the neurotrophic hepatocyte growth factor (HGF) system that is critical to normal brain function.
-We believe our findings support the potential of our lead candidate, fosgonimeton (ATH-1017), to improve function, offer neuroprotection, and modify the course of neurodegenerative diseases.

 Amyotrophic Lateral Sclerosis (ALS)